 There are some items that you can definitely do without while you’re traveling and there are some that you may want to take along with you.
 Depending on what helps you to be comfortable during your trip make sure to take it along with you.

-My favorites to travel with were a belly band to help support my back and stomach especially when standing or walking for long periods of time.
+My favorite to travel with was a belly band to help support my back and stomach especially when standing or walking for long periods of time.
 Another favorite of mine is a boppy pillow that helped with sleeping, especially in the latter stages of pregnancy.